ICMLGeneralization/Generalization_UpperBound_of_KSP/README.md

-# Demo: Out-of-Distribution Generalization Error Bounds for Successful Prediction of Autoregressive Algorithms
+# Numerical Calculation Demo: Out-of-Distribution Generalization Error Bounds for Successful Prediction of Autoregressive Algorithms (ICML 2026)
 This is the demo of numerical calculation of the upper bound of K-run success probability between the In-distribution and the Bridge Distribution.
 In this source, we provide a trained weight of PatchTST which can be run directly to validate the upper bound of KSP under ETTh (K=1, T=96).
 Besides, we also probvide the original experimental data of visualization of "UpperBound & T" under ETTh (K=1) for four time series forecasting methods.